 Expert gum recession treatment

-Dr. Setya and Dr. Hirst are highly trained specialists and repair gum recession with minimally invasive gum grafting procedures.
+Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained specialists and repair gum recession with minimally invasive gum grafting procedures.
 After restoring your lost gum tissue, your smile will be enhanced, your teeth will no longer be sensitive and your tooth roots will be protected from further decay and infection.